chokevin8/chokevin8.github.io/_projects/1_project.md

 ---

 ### ***Results & Discussion:***
-Out of the 1090 2D features that were extracted, through statistical testing with univariate/multivariate analyses and correlation coefficient calculation, features that were most predictive and correlated with age were selected.
+Out of the 1090 2D features that were extracted, through statistical testing with univariate/multivariate analyses and correlation coefficient calculations, features that were most predictive and correlated with age were selected.
 What's more, gender differences and body part differences (skin from different body parts) were also analyzed.
 Currently, 2D results are being finalized and a 3D version of the same pipeline is being developed.
 Results and Discussion will be further updated after the conclusion of my research.

+---

+### ***Personal Motivation:***

 ---